a1v0/london-liste/README.md

 ## To-do:

 - design data structure
+  - need to be able to relate categories to places.
+Should this be one-to-many or many-to-many?
 - create instructions for forking and editing data structure
 - protect `main` branch
 - add clear instructions about what _not_ to add, e.g. personal data